 It didn't take long for Gia to answer the door.
 At twenty-two years old, she was one year younger than me and at least an inch shorter than my five-six.
 She had evidently dyed her hair blue-ish black since the last time I saw her, but it was still shaggy and shoulder-length.
 Her lightly tanned freindly but a bit psychotic-looking face matached the look in her medium brown eyes.

-"Hey, Harley," I said with an easy smile.
+"Hey, Gia," I said with an easy smile.

 She squeaked gleefully.
-"Ivy!" she cried as she tackle-hugged me.
+"Cassie!" she cried as she tackle-hugged me.

-I wasn't sure if it was the Batman nicknames, Gia's general presence or the lingering effect of the lawn decorations, but Priest was obviously hopelessly confused.
+I wasn't Gia's general presence or the lingering effect of the building, but Priest was obviously hopelessly confused.
 She stood several feet back, looking like she really didn't know what to do with herself.

 An overly-dramatic gasp came from Gia's direction.
 She covered her face with her hands.
 "Who are you?" she asked in a tiny voice, peering between her fingers at Priest.